 i.
-New development in MUR zones on 185th Street and NE 145th Street; and 5th Avenue between NE 145th Street and NE 148th Street shall provide all vehicular access from an existing, adjoining public side street or public/private alley.
-If new development is unable to gain access from a side street or alley, an applicant may provide alternative access through the administrative design review process; and j.
+New development in MUR zones on 185th Street, and NE 145th Street, and 5th Avenue NE between NE 145th Street and NE 148th Street shall provide all vehicular access from an existing, adjoining public side street or public/private alley.
+If new development is unable to gain access from an existing, adjoining public side street or public/private alley, an applicant may provide alternative access from the adjacent right-of-way through the administrative design review process (amendment b); and j.
 Garages and/or parking areas for new development on 185th Street shall be rearloaded.